andresebr/kumodd/README.md

 Comparison of File Systems](https://en.wikipedia.org/wiki/Comparison_of_file_systems)).
 However, the Linux kernel provides no method (e.g. system call or library) to read or write the Created time, so Created time is not available to kumodd on Linux.
-So, although the Created Time is set on Windows, it is often incorrect.

 If file system time stamps are to be used in analysis, the -verify option can be used to verify they are consisent with the metadata.
 External tools can be used as well for